 If you let a property gas safety inspections with a valid CP12 certificate is a legal requirement, unfortunately, some landlords are not aware of this and could be in serious trouble if a tenant is hurt in a gas appliance-related accident.
 Their landlord’s insurance may be invalid also.

-You cannot legally rent your property unless you have the required safety certification (which includes a CP12) letting agents and insurers will insist on one.
+You cannot legally rent your property unless you have the required safety certification (which includes a CP12), letting agents and insurers insist on one.
 Interested tenants will ask for one before signing up.

 An inspection and cp12 certificate prove you’re property’s safe for your tenants.